boysugi20/bandarmologi-bot-final/README.md

 # bandarmologi-bot-final

 The final and usable bandarmologi bot

 ## Initial setup:

 1. Download Tor Browser installer from [here](https://www.torproject.org/download/)
-2. Install to `server_data` folder
+2. Install to `bot_data` folder
 3. Rename `Tor-Browser` folder to `Tor`

 ## How to use:

 1. Edit `TickerList.txt`
 2. Edit `SpikeTickerList.txt` (This is used for the spike command)
 3. Run `VerifyTickers.py`